Francesco-Marhel/TruthProbe/README.md

    working note, chapter 1 of the anatomy: attention/FFN decomposition of the residual stream, per-layer readability, the expanded-space negative, and the first causal ablations.
-3. **The FFN Flip is Peak-Relative** (`ffn_flip_note.pdf`) — chapter 2,
+  3. **Attention Propagates, the FFN Overwrites** (`ffn_flip_note.pdf`, v2) —
-   closing the anatomy.
-On three models across two families (Qwen2.5-1.5B, Qwen2.5-3B, Llama-3.2-1B) the FFN writes pro-truth into the truth peak and flips to stable anti-truth at exactly peak+1, confirmed by pre-registered prediction with permutation nulls.
-An exact SwiGLU split attributes the erosion to the value stream, not the gate.
-Two competing hypotheses are falsified by pre-registered criteria and reported as results.
+   chapter 2, closing the anatomy.
+An axis-provenance control generalized v1's peak-anchored flip into a relational law: the FFN's write at block b opposes every truth frame that does not contain it, while attention propagates existing frames — near mirror images at the peak (+1.63 vs −1.43 on Llama-3.2-3B).
+Confirmed by pre-registered prediction on four models across two families (Qwen2.5-1.5B/3B, Llama-3.2-1B/3B).
+The frame-free erosion, its causal value-stream attribution, and every v1 measurement stand; the dimensionality law gains a fourth point. v1's peak-anchored interpretation is superseded (v1 in `drafts/`).

 Superseded versions live in `drafts/`.